esphome/esphome-docs/guides/automations.rst

 This will allow the component to resume automatic update at the defined interval.

+This action also allows to change the update interval, calling it without suspend, replace the poller directly.

 Please note that this only works with PollingComponent types and others will result in a compile error.